 BioB.S.
 Civil Engineering, Virginia Tech, 1983M.S.
 Environmental Engineering, Virginia Tech, 1984Ph.D.
 Civil Engineering, Princeton University, 1992

-"My research brings innovative household-level water-treatment technologies to the developing world."James A. Smith, Henry L. Kinnier Professor of Environmental Engineering
+"My research brings innovative household-level water-treatment technologies to the developing world."James A. Smith, Henry L. Kinnier Professor of Civil Engineering

-James A. Smith is the Henry L. Kinnier Professor of Environmental Engineering in the Department of Civil and Environmental Engineering at the University of Virginia.
+James A. Smith is an environmental engineer holding the Henry L. Kinnier Chair of Civil Engineering in the Department of Engineering Systems and Environment at the University of Virginia.
 He received his B.S. and M.S. degrees in Civil Engineering from Virginia Tech in 1983 and 1984, respectively.
 He received his Ph.D. in Civil Engineering from Princeton University in 1992.

 He worked as a research hydrologist with the U.S. Geological Survey from 1985 to 1992.
 In 1992, he accepted his current position as a faculty member in the Civil and Environmental Engineering Department at the University of Virginia.